Arctodus: Herbivory

 Arctodus faeces found at South Dakota and the Yukon contain Juniperus seeds.
 Seed cones and berries are still important food sources for northern bears today.

 The fact that Arctodus did not significantly differ in dentition or build from modern bears has led most authors to support the hypothesis that the A. simus was omnivorous, like most modern bears, and would have eaten significant amounts of plant matter.
 Morphologically, A. simus exhibits masticular and dental characteristics that confirm that short-faced bears such as the spectacled bear and Arctodus were adapted to and actively consumed vegetation.
 This is affirmed by a lack of dental damage associated with carnivory amongst specimens of Arctodus.
 Dental pathologies that have been found, such as incisor wear and supragingival dental calculi in a young individual from Missouri, and cavities associated with carbohydrate consumption in individuals from the La Brea Tar Pits and Pellucidar Cave (Vancouver Island), further suggest an omnivorous diet for A. simus.
 Additional morphological adaptations include dexterous forelimbs and a partial false thumb, which would have assisted in foraging for vegetation, along with the body size of large A. simus (about 1000 kg) matching or exceeding the expected upper limitations for a terrestrial carnivore (based on the more restrictive energy base for a carnivorous diet).

 While features of A. simus' morphology suggest herbivory, their close phylogenetic relationship to the omniherbivorous spectacled bear presents the possibility that these traits may be an ancestral condition of the group.
 A browsing diet foraged from the canopies of trees and shrubs could have been difficult with the large and flattened rostrum and incisor build of Arctodus, while evidence of digging adaptations in Arctodus' forelimbs and claws (e.g. for rooting) is mixed.
 Regardless, gross tooth wear suggests consumption of plant matter in the diet of A. simus.
 The diet of individuals from La Brea was most similar to the spectacled bear, which consumes tough leafy matter, seeded and pitted fruits, and occasional animal flesh.
 Arctodus' tooth wear remained consistent throughout the Pleistocene in La Brea.
 This indicated a less generalized diet than modern omniherbivorous black bears, with none of the dental evidence of hard food consumption (such as carcasses or nuts) found in polar bears, black bears, and hyenas.
 Comparisons with the dental microwear of Ursus speleaus suggest dietary differences between the species, with cave bears consuming tougher vegetation than A. simus.
-Although some researchers argue that herbivory should be more obvious from the isotope data gathered from northern Arctodus, several Arctodus coprolites from The Mammoth Site in South Dakota and Meander Cave at Ni'iinlii'njik Territorial Park, Yukon contain Juniperus seeds (toxic to black and brown bears).
+Although some researchers argue that herbivory should be more obvious from the isotope data gathered from northern A. simus, several A. simus coprolites from The Mammoth Site in South Dakota and Meander Cave at Ni'iinlii'njik Territorial Park, Yukon contain Juniperus seeds (toxic to black and brown bears).